benyap/firestore-backfire/README.md

 | downloadChunkSize\* | `number`   | The chunk size to use when dequeueing paths for download.
 Defaults to `1000`.                                                                                                                                                           |

 \* **Advanced configuration** - default values should be suitable for most use cases.
-Not configurable on the CLI.
 Considered internal, so may change as implementation changes.

 ### Logging options